Total steps: 14

 With your back to the castle, walk past the picnic area.
-Just past bottom of picnic area turn right through kissing gate into parkland.
-Follow this path diagonally right, skirting the bottom of the picnic area for a few metres then continuing to follow it towards the right hand corner of the field.
+Just past the bottom of the picnic area turn right through a kissing gate into parkland.
+Follow this path diagonally right, skirting the bottom of the picnic area for a few metres then continuing to follow it towards the right-hand corner of the field.

 In the corner of the field you will see a wooden gate leading to a bridge over the River Avill.
-This is signposted "Permitted Path Gallox Bridge".
-Go through this gate and turn left over the bridge then continue to follow the path, keeping the River Avill on your right.
-Keep on this path for about 500 yards, passing Lovers' Bridge and Dunster Historic Working Watermill before reaching a small wooden bridge.
+This is signposted 'Permitted Path Gallox Bridge'.
+Go through this gate and turn left over the bridge then continue to follow the path, keeping the Avill on your right.
+Keep on this path for about 500 yards, passing Lovers' Bridge and Dunster Watermill before reaching a small wooden bridge.

 Cross the wooden bridge.
 Here you can explore Gallox Bridge, a historic medieval packhorse bridge, to your right.
-When you have finished turn left (from the wooden bridge) and follow the path up past a pretty, yellow thatched cottage, signposted to "Bat's Castle, Carhampton".
+When you've finished, turn left (from the wooden bridge) and follow the path up past a pretty, yellow thatched cottage, signposted to 'Bat's Castle, Carhampton'.

-Follow the well-trodden path as it meanders across the top of the hill, after about 300 yards the path will dip down slightly.
-Ignore the path down on your left and continue to follow the path as it curves back up the hill, signposted "MAC Bat's Castle".
+Follow the well-trodden path as it meanders across the top of the hill.
+After about 300 yards it will dip down slightly.
+Ignore the path down on your left and continue to follow the path as it curves back up the hill, signposted 'MAC Bat's Castle'.

-Keeping on the right hand path, continue for a quarter of a mile then you will reach the remains of an Iron Age Hillfort with extremely well preserved earthworks and stunning views over Exmoor and the Bristol Channel.
+Keeping on the right-hand path, continue for a quarter of a mile.
+You will then reach the remains of an Iron Age hillfort with extremely well-preserved earthworks and impressive views over Exmoor and the Bristol Channel.
 Take time to explore the fort before continuing to follow the path straight on.